 Will My Car Accident Claim be Affected by a Pre-Existing Condition?

-Posted on behalf of Lynch Law Firm on Sep 28, 2017 in Car Accidents News
+Posted on behalf of Lynch Law Firm on September 28, 2017 in Car Accident News.
+Updated on March 2, 2022

 After a car accident, insurers of the at-fault party will work to try to pay as little as possible for your claim, including attempting to prove your injuries were not caused by the accident or minimizing their severity.
 One way they may attempt to do this is to use a pre-existing condition against you.